Customer Service

 For starters, you can enable the pre-chat form for collecting basic facts like names, email addresses, and phone numbers.
 It’s also possible to transfer custom attributes that will automatically appear in your support tool’s dashboard.

-Customer service reps will be able to access them in a single click while helping users with their issues.
+Service reps will be able to access them in a single click while helping users with their issues.
 Why is it helpful?
-You don’t have to ask customers all the same boring questions over and over again.
+You don’t have to ask clients all the same boring questions over and over again.
 Instead, their recent actions in your app, subscription status, or account balance will be right at your fingertips.
 So, all that’s left to do is to proceed straight to help.

-And your mobile app support can benefit from push notifications, too.
-Once you set them up, customers can receive messages from you in real time.
+Your mobile app support can benefit from push notifications.
+Once you set them up, users can receive messages from you in real-time.
 No way they’ll miss your response even when not using the app.

-Moreover, you can use these push notifications for sending targeted or automated chat campaigns to certain people.
-Inform them about the company’s updates, wish a happy birthday, or announce special offers — anything to raise user engagement.
+Moreover, you can use these push notifications to send targeted or automated chat campaigns to certain people.
+Inform them about the company’s updates, wish them a happy birthday, or announce special offers — anything to raise user engagement.

 Just make sure to not overdo it.
 People may find your short memos irritating if you abuse this channel with insignificant nonsense.